-The purpose of the Medicaid False Claims Act is to deter persons from causing or assisting to cause the state to pay medicaid claims that are false and to provide remedies for obtaining treble damages and civil recoveries for the state when money is obtained from the state by reason of a false claim.
+The purpose of the Medicaid False Claims Act [27-14-1 NMSA 1978] is to deter persons from causing or assisting to cause the state to pay medicaid claims that are false and to provide remedies for obtaining treble damages and civil recoveries for the state when money is obtained from the state by reason of a false claim.

 Effective dates. - Laws 2004, ch.
-49 contained no effective date provision, but, pursuant to N.M.
+49 contains no effective date provision, but, pursuant to N.M.
 Const., art.
-IV, § 23, was effective May 19, 2004, 90 days after adjournment of the legislature.
+IV, § 23, is effective May 19, 2004, 90 days after adjournment of the legislature.

-As used in the Medicaid False Claims Act:
+As used in the Medicaid False Claims Act [27-14-1 NMSA 1978]:

-- A. "claim" means a written or electronically submitted request for payment of health care services pursuant to the medicaid program; - B. "department" means the human services department; - C. "medicaid" means the federal-state program administered by the human services department pursuant to Title 19 or Title 21 of the federal Social Security Act;

-- D. "medicaid recipient" means an individual on whose behalf a person claims or receives a payment from the medicaid program, regardless of whether the individual was eligible for the medicaid program; and - E. "qui tam" means an action brought under a statute that allows a private person to sue for a recovery, part of which the state will receive.
+- A. "claim" means a written or electronically submitted request for payment of health care services pursuant to the medicaid program; - B. "department" means the human services department; - C. "medicaid" means the federal-state program administered by the human services department pursuant to Title 19 or Title 21 of the federal Social Security Act; - D. "medicaid recipient" means an individual on whose behalf a person claims or receives a payment from the medicaid program, regardless of whether the individual was eligible for the medicaid program; and - E. "qui tam" means an action brought under a statute that allows a private person to sue for a recovery, part of which the state will receive.

 Effective dates. - Laws 2004, ch.
-49 contained no effective date provision, but, pursuant to N.M.
+49 contains no effective date provision, but, pursuant to N.M.
 Const., art.
-IV, § 23, was effective May 19, 2004, 90 days after adjournment of the legislature.
+IV, § 23, is effective May 19, 2004, 90 days after adjournment of the legislature.